-8.2.1.
-Appropriate engineering | Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+8 2 1 Appropriate engineering Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Well-designed engineering controls can be 0.2.1.
+Appropriate engineering i Engineering controls are used to remove a nazard of place a barrier between the worker and the nazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
 The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
-For molten materials: Provide mechanical ventilation; in general such ventilation should be provided at compounding/converting areas and at fabricating/filling work stations where the material is heated.
+For molten materials: Provide mechanical ventilation; in general such ventilation should be provided at compounding/ converting areas and at fabricating/ filling work stations where the material is heated.
 Local exhaust ventilation should be used over and in the vicinity of machinery involved in controls handling the molten material.
 Keep dry!!
 Processing temperatures may be well above boiling point of water, so wet or damp material may cause a serious steam explosion if used in unvented equipment.
-For polytetrafluoroethylene (PTFE) and other related polyfluorinated polymers: In processes such as extrusion moulding, engineering controls should be designed to draw thermal degeneration products from the workers breathing zone.
+For polytetrafluoroethylene (PTFE) and other related fluoropolymers: In processes such as extrusion moulding, engineering controls should be designed to draw thermal degeneration products from the workers breathing zone.
 NOTE: When hydrogen fluoride is first detected continue to run equipment with the heat source to the polymer turned off.
 Ventilate the area and remove non-essential personnel from the area.
 In case of a major decomposition event evacuate all personnel immediately 8.2.2.
-Personal protection Safety glasses with side shields Chemical goggles.
-Eye and face protection Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+Personal protection Safety glasses with side shields Chemical goggles Eye and face protection Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Skin protection The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
-Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
-The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.
+Where the chemical is a preparation of several substances, the resistance of the glove material cannot be calculated in advance and has therefore to be checked prior to the application.
+The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and, has to be observed when making a final choice.
 Personal hygiene is a key element of effective hand care.
 When handling hot materials wear heat resistant, elbow length gloves.
-Hands/feet protection Rubber gloves are not recommended when handling hot objects, materials Protective gloves eg. Leather gloves or gloves with Leather facing Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present. • polychloroprene. nitrile rubber. butyl rubber.
-Body protection See Other protection below When handling hot or molten liquids, wear trousers or overalls outside of boots, to avoid spills entering boots.
-Usually handled as molten liquid which requires worker thermal protection and increases hazard of vapour exposure. · CAUTION: Vapours may be irritating.
-No special equipment needed when handling small quantities.
-Other protection OTHERWISE: • Overalls.
-Barrier cream. · Eyewash unit.
+Hands/feet protection Rubber gloves are not recommended when handling hot objects, materials. ▶ Protective gloves e.g. Leather gloves or gloves with leather facing.
+Experience indicates that the following polymers are suitable as glove materials for protection against undissolved, dry solids, where abrasive particles are not present. polychloroprene. nitrile rubber. ▶ butyl rubber.
+See Other protection below Body protection When handling hot or molten liquids, wear trousers or overalls outside of boots, to avoid spills entering boots.
+Usually handled as molten liquid which requires worker thermal protection and increases hazard of vapour exposure.

-Chemwatch: 9-553968

-Page 5 of 10
+Chemwatch: 9-553968 Page 5 of 10 Issue Date: 28/04/2021 Version No. 2.3 Print Date: 28/04/2021

-Issue Date: 22/06/2018

-Version No: 2.2 Print Date: 23/08/2018